alekseygenerozov/starforge_mult_search/code/README.md

 Running the full analysis pipeline takes several days of compute on an HPC.

-However, the paper figures can be reproduced in reasonable time (~?? min) if the output of the multiple search algorithm has already been prepared.
+However, the paper figures can be reproduced in reasonable time (~?? min) if the output of the multiple search algorithm has been prepared in advance.
 We have upload this output, so that this can be done.
 The scripts for this part of the analysis are stored in the "analysis" subdirectory.

-1. Output files from the multiple search algorithm.
-[In the directory ...]
+In summary this directory contains the

-2. Scripts that post-process these files (e.g. analyze_multiples.py, analyze_multiples_part2.py,
+1. Scripts that post-process these files (e.g. analyze_multiples.py, analyze_multiples_part2.py,
 high_multiples_analysis.py), reogranizing the data into tables for easier analysis.
-For completeness we describe these scripts' outputs in README_ANALYSIS, but the user does not actually need to interact with these intermediate outputs to reproduce the paper figures.
+For completeness, we describe these scripts' outputs in README_ANALYSIS.md, but the user does not need to interact with these intermediate outputs to reproduce the paper figures.
-3. Scripts that produce Figures in the analysis/figures, using the above data tables.
+2. Scripts that produce Figures in the analysis/figures, using the above data tables.
 So fig2.py generates figure 2 (fig2.pdf), fig3.py generates figure 3 (fig3.pdf), etc.
-4. fig2.py also generates ex_fig5.py, and ex_fig2.py generates the right panel of fig2.
+fig2.py also generates ex_fig5.py, and ex_fig1.py generates the right panel of fig2.
+(As fig2b.pdf)
-5. fig4.py generates the *numbers* in the schematic in fig. 4
+fig4.py generates the numbers in the schematic in fig. 4
-6. Tables.py generate the *numbers* in the Tables.
+3. Tables.py generate the numbers in the Tables.

 The script "run_pipeline_all" runs the analysis steps above, and generates pdf files for the figures in the paper.
+The intermediate data tables (described in README_ANALYSIS.MD) are store in directories like:

+M2e4_R10/M2e4_R10_S0_T1_B0.1_Res271_n2_sol0.5_1/analyze_multiples_output__TidesFalse_smaoFalse_mult4_ngrid1_hmTrue_ft1.0_coFalse.

+The first part of name (M2e4_R10/M2e4_R10_S0_T1_B0.1_Res271_n2_sol0.5_1) indicates the cloud parameters of the underlying starforge simulation.
+The suffix at the end (TidesFalse_smaoFalse_mult4_ngrid1_hmTrue_ft1.0_coFalse) indicates the parameters used for the halo multiple identification code